aitorcalero/GISBox/README.md

 This project uses the [ArcGIS API for Python](https://developers.arcgis.com/python/):

-> "a Python library for working with maps and geospatial data.
-It provides simple and efficient tools for sophisticated vector and raster analysis, geocoding, map making, routing and directions, as well as for organizing and managing a GIS with users, groups and information items".
+> a Python library for working with maps and geospatial data.
+It provides simple and efficient tools for sophisticated vector and raster analysis, geocoding, map making, routing and directions, as well as for organizing and managing a GIS with users, groups and information items.